w3c/testtwf-website/CONTRIBUTING.md

+## Grant of License

+By contributing to this repository, you hereby agree to license your contribution under the [Creative Commons Attribution License (CC-BY 3.0)][cc-by], and to include the appropriate copyright notice required by the license.

+You represent that that you are legally entitled to grant the above license.
+If your employer(s) has rights to the intellectual property that you create that includes your contributions, you represent that you have received permission to make contributions on behalf of that employer and that your employer has waived such rights for your contributions to W3C.

+## Disclaimer

+All content from this repository is provided as is, and W3C makes no representations or warranties, express or implied, including, but not limited to, warranties of merchantability, fitness for a particular purpose, non-infringement, or title; nor that the contents of this repository are suitable for any purpose.

+***

+## Build tool

 This website is currently built using [GitHub Pages][gh-pages] which itself relies on [Jekyll][jekyll].
 This automatically transforms the content of this repository into a [static website hosted on GitHub][github-io].
 We now have a [temporary domain][staging] pointing to it.

+### Running Jekyll locally

+[Installing Jekyll][install-jekyll] is easy.
+You'll also need the [Redcarpet markdown parser][redcarpet] which is available as a Ruby gem:

+    $ sudo gem install redcarpet

+Once installed, launch Jekyll from the command line:

+    $ jekyll --server --auto

+and navigate your browser to `http://localhost:4000`.
+Modifications to the source code get automatically picked-up and displayed on page refresh.

 ## Documentation format